buidl-labs/crypto-code-school-inside-tezos/.github/PULL_REQUEST_TEMPLATE/pr-template.md

 ---
-name: PR Template
+name: Open pull request
 about: Make sure your PR adheres to our CONTRIBUTION doc.
-title: "{story type}-{2-3 word summary}-{issue id if related to any}"
+title: '{story type}-{2-3 word summary}-{issue id if any related to it}'
 labels: ''
 assignees: ''
 ---

 Before you submit, please check that:

-- [ ] You labeled the PR with appropriate labels.
+- [ ] You labeled the PR with appropriate labels, if any.
 - [ ] You mentioned a related issue if this PR related to it, e.g. `Fixes #22` or `Related #17`.
 - [ ] You asked any particular reviewer to review.
-If you aren't sure, please ask.
+If you aren't sure, ask.
 - [ ] Your PR adheres to our [CONTRIBUTION GUIDELINES]().

 After you've read this notice feel free to remove it.